Branch or Creek?

 Little Falls Branch

 This 5 mile long creek starts in Maryland in the Chevy Chase Country Club and ends in the Potomac near the Little Falls rapids.
 It drains portions of Bethesda, Somerset, Friendship Heights, and the District of Columbia.
 It passes the Dalecarlia Reservoir, flows under the Chesapeake and Ohio Canal, and empties into the Potomac at Little Falls rapids, which marks the upper end of the tidal Potomac.
 The creek is joined by two tributaries - the Spring Valley and the Dalecarlia.
 The creek is channelized in two areas - under Chevy Chase Village and between River Road and Little Falls Parkway.

-The Willet Branch starts in Bethesda, Maryland on Glenbrook Avenue.
+The Willett Branch starts in Bethesda, Maryland on Glenbrook Avenue.
 It runs along Glenbrook and meets a small tributary by the Bethesda Pool.
-Most of it (70%) is channalized in conrete ditches or enclosed in storm drains.
+Most of it (70%) is channelized in concrete ditches or enclosed in storm drains.
 The creek daylights near the Bethesda Pool and along the Capital Crescent Trail.
 However, after a short natural stretch on the Little Falls Stream Valley Hiker/Biker path it is channelized and runs under the Washington Episcopal School and River Road.
 It joins the Little Falls creek north of Mass Ave on Little Falls Parkway.

 Hike along this creek on the Little Falls Stream Valley Trail just below the Bethesda Pool.

 Download a PDF tour of the creek HERE.